Peter King (sportswriter): Radio

-From the 2008 offseason until the fall of 2011, King co-hosted The Opening Drive on Sirius NFL Radio with Randy Cross and Bob Papa.
-He has been a regular contributor to Chris Russo's Sirius XM show, Mad Dog Unleashed, since 2008.
-King is also a frequent guest on The Dan Patrick Show and ESPN's Golic and Wingo.
+From the 2008 offseason until the fall of 2011, King co-hosted The Opening Drive on Sirius NFL radio with Randy Cross and Bob Papa.
+King has been a regular contributor to Chris Russo's Sirius XM show, Mad Dog Unleashed, since 2008.
+King is also a frequent guest on The Dan Patrick Show and was often on ESPN's Golic and Wingo(2017 to 2020).

-Once a week during football season, he joins the Musers on Dallas's KTCK-AM/KTCK-FM for a segment.
+Once a week during football season, he joins the Musers on Dallas' KTCK-AM/KTCK-FM for a segment.
+King is an often-used place holder for important and often vital Ticket audio segments as evidenced by the frequent cue given by Ticket Host Junior Miller of “Mark and play for Peter King”.

 Other work

-In 2005 the governor of New Jersey appointed King to a fact-finding task force in an attempt to end steroid and human growth hormone use in high-school athletics.
+In 2005, the governor of New Jersey appointed King to a fact-finding task force in an attempt to end steroid and human growth hormone use in high-school athletics.
 King is the author of five books on football: Inside the Helmet (1993), Football: A History of the Professional Game (1993), Football (1997), Greatest Quarterbacks (1999) and Sports Illustrated Monday Morning Quarterback: A fully caffeinated guide to everything you need to know about the NFL (2009).

 In 2009, he was awarded the Dick McCann Memorial Award for his work in professional football.

+King was a member of the 13-person panel that selected the Top 100 Players in Giants history.

 Personal life

 King graduated from Enfield High School in Enfield, Connecticut in 1975.
-He was a three sports star at Enfield playing soccer, basketball and baseball.
-He then got his degree from Ohio University's E. W. Scripps School of Journalism.
-He lives in Brooklyn NY, with his wife Ann, who is a native of the Pittsburgh area.
-They have two daughters; Laura and Mary Beth, one of whom is a Pittsburgh Steelers fan.
+He was a three sports star at Enfield playing soccer, basketball, and baseball.
+He received his degree from Ohio University's E. W. Scripps School of Journalism in Athens.
+He lives in Brooklyn, New York with his wife Ann, who is a native of the Pittsburgh area.
+They have two daughters.

-In 1997 King was inducted into the Enfield Athletic Hall of Fame.
+In 1997, King was inducted into the Enfield Athletic Hall of Fame.